emiapwil/alto-draft/src/design.md

 The information map has many similarities with the cost map.
 Instead of providing only the "cost" between endpoints, it is extended to publish generic network information for both endpoint/node pairs and links.
-Filtering is also optional and due to timing issues it is not described in this document.
+Due to timing issues, the filtering on the information map is not described in this document but it is worthy pointing out that the filtered information map is quite essential to enhance the performance of fetching data for the interested nodes or links.

 #### Media Type
 <!-- [[[ -->